 If you happen to be a Potterhead like we are, being inside the library provokes a very “Hogwarts” feeling.
 Apart from having a large collection of old, valuable books, the National Library of Finland possess a tranquil and solemn atmosphere, making you feel like traveling back in time.

 2. Pay a visit to Villa Annaberg and its communal garden

 Villa Annaberg (Annalan Huvilla in Finnish) is a real odd card as people tend to come to Arabia neighborhood for Iittala & Arabia Design Centre or short walks in Lammassaari.
 However, if you search for architecture, nature and garden all in one place, Villa Annaberg is a great, tourist-free destination.

 This beautiful white Empire-style building is located on top of the hill, possessing a peaceful and nostalgic spirit.
 In the summer, the villa looks especially stunning with layers of colorful, well taken care of flowers along the path up the hill.
 As the interior is under renovation, the cafe only opens on Sunday.
-It is ideal to have a picnic or just enjoy the sun on the grass field in front of the building.
+It is ideal to have a picnic or just enjoy the sun on the meadow in front of the building.